lynxestudio/20190716-ADO-VisualBasic/README.md

 <li>Call the ExecuteScalar method on the command object.
 Assign the result to a suitably typed variable.</li>
 <li>Call the Close method on the connection object.</li>
 </ol>
-The following example shows how to execute a group of queries with aggregates functions to perform a calculation on a set of values from the <a href="https://learn.microsoft.com/en-us/sql/samples/adventureworks-install-configure?view=sql-server-ver16&tabs=ssms">AdventureWorks</a> database on the local SQL Server instance and return a single value.
+The following example shows how to execute a group of queries with one aggregate function to perform a calculation on a set of values from the <a href="https://learn.microsoft.com/en-us/sql/samples/adventureworks-install-configure?view=sql-server-ver16&tabs=ssms">AdventureWorks</a> database on the local SQL Server instance and return a single value.
 </p>
 Fig 1.
 Main program, running the first query
 <p>